furent/whoomp_docker/README.md

 Start the application using
 - ./scripts/build.sh : THIS DOES NOT WORK CURRENTLY.
 PLEASE START MANUALLY USING UVICORN AND NPM RUN DEV

-or manually by creating a virtual environment for the backend and starting it using:
+This does work:

+cd backend
+python -m venv .venv
+source .venv/bin/activate
-`uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload`
+uv sync # can be installed using pip install uv or via webpage uv package manager python -m uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload

-and starting the frontend: `npm run dev`